unforswearing/todo_markup.js/README.md

 - Output or save HTML from various options.
 - Output complete and / or incomplete tasks as standalone markdown files.
 - Generate an AST-like json object.

+See [todo.tdx](./todo.tdx) for an example of this markup.

+You can use the [demo app](https://www.unforswearing.com/todo_markup/) to test the markup in a live environment.

 <br />